 A few emails or flirty texts here and there to solidify plans are fine, but constantly talking to someone before you’ve even met them in person is tricky.
 You can never truly know how you feel about someone until you meet them face to face, and so much can be misconstrued via phone calls or texts.
-You also run the risk of developing feelings for someone you’ve never met, only to be disappointed when the chemistry you had over the phone doesn’t translate in real life.
+You also run the risk of developing feelings for someone you’ve never met, only to be disappointed when either the chemistry you had over the phone doesn’t translate in real life or they are caught cheating.
 If you’re really interested in someone online, log off and get face to face as soon as possible!

 Liz Marie, Dating Expert at WeLoveDates.com